boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 1. It prevents the pollution of a single global name spaces.
 Actually there is no global name space that would force the programmer to carefully choose names that are visible everywhere.
 Modules are namespaces for types and code, boxes are namespaces for modules.

 1. There is no need to separate source code into an interface and an implementation part.
-The module source code contains all necessary information, interfaces are generated by the compiler.
+The source code of module implementations contains all necessary information, interfaces are generated by the compiler.

 1. Modules simplify the design of components that are self-contained: independent, and with a single, well-defined purpose.
 A major enabler to do this are Blech's `activity`s which hold state between time steps locally instead of using global variables.
 The famous qualities *high cohesion* and *low coupling* are actively supported by the language.